 Psychosis is an ancient disorder and humans have pointed out its challenges and mysteries throughout history.
 It was first mentioned in Egypt in 1,500 BC and later described by Hippocrates, the father of medicine, in the fourth century.
-Psychosis can be caused by a number of different factors, but can it be caused by drugs or alcohol?
+Psychosis can be caused by some different factors, but can it be caused by drugs or alcohol?

 Learn more about how some drugs could affect your mind and cause symptoms of psychosis.

-Psychosis is not an extremely widespread problem with onlythree percent of the U.S. population experiencing psychosis at some point in their lives.
+Psychosis is not an extremely widespread problem with only 3 percent of the U.S. population experiencing psychosis at some point in their lives.
 However, that represents over nine million people, meaning that it is a significant issue.

 Psychosis can sometimes be difficult to notice in yourself.
 It changes your perception of reality and, by nature, that means you may not realize what’s happening.
 However, people that experience drug-induced psychosis seem to have a better understanding that something is wrong than people who experience it as a result of mental illness.

 Marijuana isn’t usually high on the list of the most dangerous or health-threatening drugs.
-However, it does contain a naturally occurring psychoactive substance called tetrahydrocannabinol (THC) that has shown to have a link to the development of psychosis in some users.
+However, it does contain a naturally occurring psychoactive substance called tetrahydrocannabinol (THC) that has been shown to have a link to the development of psychosis in some users.
 This chemical is the drug’s active ingredient and gives it the desired effects.
-Also, with high traces of THC, marijuana has shown tocause symptoms of psychosis in a significant number of users.
+Also, with high traces of THC, marijuana has been shown to cause symptoms of psychosis in a significant number of users.

 However, marijuana also contains a naturally occurring chemical that counteracts psychosis called cannabidiol (CBD).
 It is thought to stop or soften the effects of THC in causing psychotic thinking and anxiety.
 It’s even currently being tested as a potential medication for psychosis.
 However, if such a chemical exists alongside THC, why does marijuana sometimes cause psychosis?